vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 315 commits since the previous release, including 125 fixes.
+More than 316 commits since the previous release, including 125 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sun Sep 21 02:46:21 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Mon Sep 22 02:45:39 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER